Skip to main content

 How it works

-• The system extracts only those paths from the API response.
+• The system extracts only those paths from the API response; everything else is discarded.

 Benefits: